The “G” in 5G doesn’t stand for “game changer,” but it might as well.

 Many companies are already taking advantage of private 5G and more will follow.
-Over half of the organizations surveyed in a recent Economist Impact study say they plan to deploy a private 5G network in the next 24 months.
+Over half of the organisations surveyed in a recent Economist Impact study say they plan to deploy a private 5G network in the next 24 months.
 The desire for 5G is especially strong in automotive and industrial settings, where the technology can be used to aid smart manufacturing.

 But there’s a catch.

 Greater speeds and ubiquitous access will result in more data being generated, placing a greater strain on security systems and leading to storage capacity challenges.
-To harness the full value of 5G, organizations will need to address these two areas.
+To harness the full value of 5G, organisations will need to address these two areas.

 5G leads to more points of attack